j-siderius/TFLiteMicro_ArduinoESP32S3/README.md

 <br>This example recognises two keywords: `yes` and `no` as well as background noise.
 The model gives the probability for the most likely sound.

 [**MNIST LSTM**](examples/mnsit_lstm/)
 <br>This example uses the LSTM operation to classify handwritten digits from the MNIST dataset.
-Included in the example are 10 random numbers
+Included in the example are 10 random handwritten numbers, stored as byte arrays